A Word From Our Executive Director

 I do not believe in punitive measures but instead a therapeutic and honest process that is with patience, time, and nonjudgmental care.
 I believe everyone is worthy of services and TWI will hold a space where fear does not guide the approach.
 I hope my story allows you some context of who I am and how we came to be; thank you for reading and may we all work together to create positive change!

 Thank you for visiting TWI’s website!
-My name is Crystal Barry and I am the Executive Director and current President of our Board.
-I am proud of this role and dedicated to changing the challenges I have seen within the criminal justice system AND all systems of care.
+My name is Crystal Barry and I am the Executive Director of Therapeutic WORKS Inc. I am proud of this role and dedicated to changing the challenges I have seen within the criminal justice system AND all systems of care.
 I am certain with time TWI will address these things through action, through our services, but first let me tell you who I am.
 I was born in Burlington, VT and spent the first 21 years of my life in Vermont.
-I graduated from Rice Memorial High School in 2000, received my BS in Psychology from Fordham University in 2005, my Master’s Certificate in Nonprofit Management in 2011, and my MA in Clinical Psychology from Saint Michael’s College in 2018.
+I graduated from Rice Memorial High School in 2000, received my BS in Psychology from Fordham University in 2005, my master’s certificate in Nonprofit Management in 2011, and my MA in Clinical Psychology from Saint Michael’s College in 2018.
 My education has afforded me a number of opportunities, but it is my life experiences that truly shaped who I am.

 I always knew that I would find a way to help and to seek justice for those who needed it most.
 Although shy as a child I was troubled by anyone being left out or bullied.
 If someone even appeared in need I quickly went to their defense.
 As a young girl I made friends with children who needed a friend; as a teen, I called out racism and sexism to anyone, regardless of whether you were family or an authority figure.
 Following my graduation from Fordham, I traveled to Lebanon and Syria amidst war and right after the assassination of Lebanon’s Prime Minister to support the population experiencing tragedy, and next to Kenya to volunteer in the slums.
 My travels and experiences helped me realize that the world is my home and we are all the solution and/or reasoning for why we are where we are as a unit.
 This remains true in my work today.